This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 The pump system includes a round plastic container in the shape of a ball.
 The container is filled with medicine through an opening at the top.
 The pump attaches to your clothing, or it may have a special carrying case.
 Tubing comes out of the pump.
 A clamp closes off the tubing if needed.
 A filter in the tubing gets rid of air.
 A device in the tubing controls the amount of medicine you get.
 The tubing may have an additional device on it that can give you extra medicine (bolus) when you need it.
 You will press a button on the device to get the extra medicine.

-How do caregivers put the catheter into my body?
+How do healthcare providers put the catheter into my body?

-Caregivers will place a catheter before or after you have surgery.
+Healthcare providers will place a catheter before or after you have surgery.
 They will decide where to put the catheter to best manage your pain.
 It may be placed near your surgery site.
-Caregivers use a needle to place the catheter.
+Healthcare providers use a needle to place the catheter.
 They will tape the tubing to your skin and cover it with a bandage.
 They may also tape the flow controller to your skin.

 What are the benefits of the pump?